 - The IDE for the Arduino is a Java application (runs identically on Windows / Mac / Linux). - The programs (called sketches) are written in a subset of C. (Good for us!)
 There some special commands for defining the operation of I/O and for receiving/sending information to those pins. - There is a USB interface to facilitate transferring programs from the IDE on the computer to the controller.
 (No hardware dongle!)
-The USB interface also conveniently provides power when connected to a computer. - There is an interface (known as the serial monitor) analogous to the console for sending information and receiving information from the controller.
-However, it is somewhat limited compared to a C console. - Note: The controller is meant to operate in a stand-alone mode.
+The USB interface also conveniently provides power when connected to a computer. - There is an interface analogous to the console for sending information and receiving information from the controller. (serial monitor) - Note: The controller is meant to operate in a stand-alone mode.
 It is not intended to be tethered to the host computer indefinitely.
 But when developing the software, it is important to be able to "see" what is happening with the program. - Everything is open-source.
 (Including the hardware design.)